micromaomao/blog/content/dpdk/en.md

 cd ~
-sudo apt install pkg-config meson ninja-build python3 python3-pyelftools libnuma-dev clang make libibverbs-dev driverctl git clone https://dpdk.org/git/dpdk-stable -b v22.11.1 cd dpdk-stable meson setup -Dbuildtype=release -Dplatform=native -Doptimization=3 build
+sudo apt install pkg-config meson ninja-build python3 python3-pyelftools libnuma-dev clang make libibverbs-dev driverctl git clone https://dpdk.org/git/dpdk-stable -b v22.11.1
+# -b specify a tag to checkout - you should use the latest version.
+You should not omit it - using the default branch won't work.
+cd dpdk-stable
+meson setup -Dbuildtype=release -Dplatform=native -Doptimization=3 build
 # or -Dbuildtype=debug -Doptimization=g